 Fundamental mechanisms of microRNA regulation of gene expression and cell fate.

-The overall mission of the Charles E. Rogler laboratory is to obtain a fundamental understanding of miRNA action as it pertains to aspects of liver development, growth and disease.
+The overall mission of Dr. Charles E. Rogler's laboratory is to obtain a fundamental understanding of miRNA action as it pertains to aspects of liver development, growth and disease.
 In this quest we have focused on three major areas of research where new understanding is critically needed.
 These three areas are listed below.

 1. Studies on the roles of miRNAs in hepatocarcinogenesis.

 A major question remaining in cancer biology is understanding how oncogenes and tumor suppressor genes interact along common pathways involved in controlling malignant traits such as independence from growth factors, immortalization, avoiding apoptosis, angiogenesis, and metastatic capacity. miRNAs are a relatively new class of genes that impact on virtually all aspects of mammalian development and malignant conversion of cells.

 Our laboratory has pioneered studies in which miRNAs have been shown to have oncogenic roles in hepatocarcinogenesis.
 After determining the miRNA profiles of Hepatocelllular Carcinoma's (HCC),( Pub #3) we identified a specific miRNA polycistron, designated the miR-17-92 locus, in which miRNA are up-regulated in virtually all primary HCCs.
 We also showed that knockdown of the miR 17-92 locus miRNAs partially reverses the malignant phenotype (Pub #5)